Research

 Then, there is the situation where a variety of sources are posted within a site.
 Each would have to be evaluated separately.

 What you get is a result of what you ask for and how you ask for it.
-Search engines use categories to come up with the selections they present after you type in your search.
+Search engines use categories to generate selections they present after you type in your search.
 Popular search engines are Google, Yahoo, and Bing.
 Generally, your computer is set up with a default to a search engine depending upon your browser.
 A browser is the program that gets you onto the Internet.
 Browsers includes Internet Explorer, Safari, Google Chrome, and Mozilla.
-There are also specialized search engines that are created to help do focused research in a specific area such as health care of business administration.
+There are also specialized search engines that are created to help do focused research in a specific area such as healthcare of business administration.

-The key to a good search is to use a keyword or keywords that will find what you are looking for and to filter so that you don’t get selections you don’t want.
-Say you wanted to find out whether about mummies from countries other than Egypt.
+The key to a good search is to use a keyword or keywords that will find what you are looking for and to filter that down so that you don’t get selections you don’t want.
+Say you wanted to learn more about mummies from countries other than Egypt.
 If you type in mummies, for example, the search will result in mummies from all countries and eras, most of which will probably be from Egypt.
 You would have to filter manually through all to find information on other types of mummies.

 Boolean searches are ways to limit selections.
-Boolean searches use the words ANDOR, and NOT to refine searches.
+Boolean searches use the words AND, OR, and NOT to refine searches.
 If you try searching mummies NOT Egyptian, you will have a more limited list.
-Note that these Boolean searches are in all caps.
+Note that these Boolean searches are in all capitalized.
 While some search engines now automatically capitalize, others don’t.

 Quotation marks could also be helpful.
 They tell the search engine you want results for all of the words in quotation marks and not just either of the words.
 The results list could be very different for “breast cancer” than for breast cancer, depending upon the search engine.